pchuck/etf-leverage-comparator/leveraged_etf_analysis.md

 #### Diagnostics

-A set of diagnostics plots are used to identify outliers in the residuals vs. fitted values.
+A set of diagnostics plots is used to identify outliers in the residuals vs. fitted values.

-We can use a set diagnostics to idetify outliers

 ```r
   autoplot(gdxs.fit, data=as.data.frame(xts.merged),